-Click here to jump to Distracted Driving in California
+Click here to jump to How to Prevent a Car Accident in San Jose, CA

 Click here to jump to Common Injuries in Car Accidents

 Click here to jump to Should I File a Personal Injury Claim?

 Click here to jump to Timeline for Filing a Personal Injury Claim

 Click here to jump to California Car Accident Laws

 Click here to jump to What to do After a Car Accident in San Jose, CA